Hug Me Bunny Lovey – Free Crochet Pattern

 Ad-Free PDF Pattern for Hug Me Bunny Lovey

-• Creating a larger blanket on this bunny lovey crochet pattern is simple; just add additional rows following the same pattern to the desired length.
+• Adjusting the Blanket Size: Creating a larger blanket on this free bunny lovey crochet pattern is simple.
+Just add additional rows following the same pattern until you reach your desired length.

-• If creating this lovey as a toy for ages 3 and under, be sure to use an alternative for safety eyes.
-Embroidered sleepy eyes would look so cute!
+• Safety for Infants: If you are creating this crochet bunny lovey as a toy for children ages 3 and under, please use an alternative to plastic safety eyes.
+Embroidered “sleepy eyes” or simple yarn knots are much safter for babies and look incredibly cute!

 I hope you enjoyed this pattern!
 If you make it, leave me a comment below.